- GSA will provide hand sanitizer for GSA-controlled facilities entries and common areas.

 - The occupant agency cleans individual workstations and personal property.

-Q: Does GSA already provide the level of environmental cleaning required by the Office of Management and Budget (OMB) Memorandum M-21-15 or does my agency need to ask for that service?
+Q: Does GSA already provide the level of environmental cleaning required by the Office of Management and Budget (OMB) Memorandum M-21-15 and the updated Model Safety Principles issued on July 29, 2021, or does my agency need to ask for that service?

 A: GSA’s regular custodial service for GSA-controlled facilities includes the routine cleaning and disinfection of frequently touched surfaces in common and high-traffic areas of the facility, with the exception of individual workstations and related personal property, which are the occupant agency’s responsibility to clean and disinfect.
-GSA performs enhanced environmental cleaning in response to confirmed or suspected COVID-19 cases, in accordance with CDC guidelines.
+In the event of a suspected or confirmed case of COVID-19 in the workplace, agencies should perform enhanced environmental cleaning of the spaces that the individual occupied or accessed in accordance with CDC and, where applicable, GSA guidelines.